The population of Bristol

 Advice on using the projections

-These projections published on 29 May 2014 are based on the 2012 mid-year population estimates published on 26 June 2013.
+These projections published on 24 March 2020 are based on the 2018 mid-year population estimates.

 Projections become increasingly uncertain the further they are carried forward due to the inherent uncertainty of demographic behaviour.
 This is particularly so for smaller geographical areas and detailed age and sex breakdowns.